Demographics of Tees Valley

+The Tees Valley is an economic region and strategic authority area in the North East of England.
+It had a population of approximately 678,000 as of official 2024 estimates.

+Demographic data for the region is fragmented due to the history of its statistical geography.
+The Teesside urban area centred on Middlesbrough and Stockton-on-Tees has undergone several changes to local government boundaries.
+These changes have subsequently altered the definition of the economic region for statistical purposes.
+The Teesside area was in a single non-metropolitan county between 1974 and 1998, but this excluded Darlington, which is now in the Tees Valley.

+Data fragmentation

-Demography of the Tees Valley or Teesside metropolitan area of England is recorded with differing definitions.
+Demographic data for the Tees Valley or Teesside metropolitan area of England is recorded with differing definitions.
 The area's fragmented data into different area definitions every other census after 1971 has meant a lack of clear lineal correlation analysis and anachronistic data.

 The first recording of the multiple towns in the area with combined statistics was the 1971 census, during the 1968–1974 borough of Teesside's existence.
 By the 1981 and 1991 censuses the borough had been split into three (Middlesbrough, Stockton-On-Tees and what is now known as Redcar and Cleveland) with the additional Borough of Hartlepool to form the County of Cleveland for the combined statistical data of the area.
 For the 2001 and 2011 Censuses, the county had been abolished with an area recorded (between the size of the Teesside borough and the three replacement boroughs) as an urban area and built-up area respectively.
 The former county's four boroughs and the Borough of Darlington are now recorded as the Tees Valley Combined Authority mayoral area which was created in 2016 with its first census in 2021.

-The newly formed Tees Valley Combined Authority encompasses 678,000 people and an area of 795 sqkm over its 5 borough councils.